-- Category Pages: A must for SEO optimization – the watershed moment for visitors within the research and buying phases of the customer journey, the gateway to the end product and conversion
+- Category Pages: a must for SEO optimisation – the watershed moment for visitors within the research and buying phases of the customer journey, the gateway to the end product and conversion

-- Product Pages: The key here is detail – provide relevant product information (color, size, type, quantity)
+- Product Pages: the key here is detail – provide relevant product information e.g. colour, size, type, quantity

-- Blogs/Content Pages: Ensure you are frequently publishing quality material.
-The effect is two-fold.
-Not only does regular and fresh content encourage search engines to crawl your site more frequently, it also entices users to return to your site and increase the time spent on your pages.
-This signifies a satisfactory user experience and may boost your page rankings
+- Blogs/Content Pages: ensure you are frequently publishing quality material.
+The effect is two-fold, not only do regular and fresh content encourage search engines to crawl your site more frequently, it also entices users to return to your site and increase the time spent on your pages.
+This signifies a satisfactory user experience and may boost your page rankings.

-Furthermore, it's important to review the basic framework of your site and assess the quality of your links and content.
-Are you providing a solution for your users?
+Review the basic framework of your site and assess the quality of your links and content – are you providing a solution for your users?
 Is your site easy to access and navigate?

 What may seem like simple changes now can serve to positively impact your SEO efforts for the future.
 For more information on SEO, take a look our Off-Page Optimisation tips here and our Keyword Guide here.